Brunswick Surgery, Surbiton Health Centre, Counselling Service

 Sue Bentley, Counselling Service Manager on 0208 398 5663 or 07836 782812

 Please leave a message with your name, phone number and the name of the GP who referred you if Sue does not answer in person.
 She will return your call as soon as possible, if she has not done so within two days please leave another message on her mobile.
-NB Sue will NOT normally contact you to make an assessment appointment but may do so if there are imminent free appointments.
+NB Sue will NOT normally contact you first to make an assessment appointment.

 For further advice and information regarding counselling: